 After receiving their letters, Lindsay sent an email to the mayor and city councilmembers summarizing the information from the consultants, and that staff recommended the permits be approved.

-According to Lindsay’s email, the letters from McLaughlin and Hendrix took into account: two subpoenas from the U.S. Chemical Safety Board which requested Chevron provide documents, correspondence and other records on the Richmond refinery and other Chevron refineries, Chevron’s response to the subpoena questions relating to replacing the high-temperature sulfidation (HTS) piping, and any other documents provided to the city from Chevron.
+According to Lindsay’s email, the letters from McLaughlin and Hendrix took into account: two subpoenas from the U.S. Chemical Safety Board which requested that Chevron provide documents, correspondence and other records on the Richmond refinery and other Chevron refineries, Chevron’s response to the subpoena questions relating to replacing the high-temperature sulfidation (HTS) piping, and any other documents provided to the city from Chevron.

 To view the letters from the metallurgical experts, the report from Chevron or any additional information, please visit the city’s Chevron Refinery Fire informational page.